This post is also available in: Svenska

-Facts and advice on what is healthy food for children.
-Direct from paediatricians.
-It is not as difficult as some want it to make nutritious food for children.
-Meatballs, fish fingers, sausages and pasta are a good foundation.
-A few carrots and frozen peas and maybe a little corn for that, the diet circle is complete.
-You can try more advanced foods with many vegetables if you want, but the children grow and develop well even from simple foods.
+Facts and advice about healthy food for children.
+Written by pediatricians for parents.
+It is not difficult to make nutritious food for children.
+Meatballs, fish sticks, sausages and pasta are a good base.
+A little bit of carrots, frozen peas and maybe a little corn with that, just to complete the healthy plate model.
+You can make more advanced food using a variety of vegetables if you want, but children grow and develop excellently from simple food.

-If the food is to be healthy, it is a good idea to think about giving the children protein, carbohydrates and fat in the right combination.
-There are a variety of diets that advocate various more or less extreme proportions of protein, carbohydrates and fat.
-In the legal world, this is about the same.
+Healthy food for children consists of proteins, carbohydrates and fats in the right combination.
+There are a variety of diets that advocate different proportions of protein, carbohydrates and fats.
+However, in the ideal world:

-Children need more fat than adults, the smaller the child, the more fat.
-So it is a good routine to add some oil, cream or butter to the baby’s portion.
-If your child does not like vegetables then there is no danger.
-As a rule, children tend to get what they need, even if the adult does not quite understand how it is done.
+Children need to consume more fats than adults.
+The smaller the child, the more fat they need.
+So always add a little oil, cream or butter to your baby’s portion.
+If your child does not like vegetables, don’t worry too much.
+Children usually pick at what they need even if you, as an adult, do not understand how it works.

-Many children are not so fond of well-cooked vegetable dishes.
-However, it is more common for children to enjoy pure vegetable flavors.
-Frozen vegetables, such as corn, peas, green beans, broccoli and edamame beans are quickly and often appreciated.
-Some children prefer to have them frozen, others prefer to mix with butter.
+Many children are not so fond of well-cooked juicy vegetable stews.
+However, it is more common for children to like pure vegetable flavors.
+Frozen vegetables, such as corn, peas, green beans, broccoli and edamame beans are eaten quickly and often appreciated.
+Some children prefer to have them frozen and others prefer them with butter.

-Carrots and cucumbers are liked by many children, especially if you cut them into sticks.
+Carrots and cucumbers are also popular with many children, especially if you cut them into sticks.

-A good trick for kids to eat vegetables is to give them small bowls of vegetables in front of the sofa in front of a movie or game while they watch.
+A good trick to encourage children to eat vegetables is to place small bowls of vegetables in front of them while they are watching a movie or playing a game.

-Rice, pasta or grains – carbohydrates that provide saturation
+Rice, pasta or grains – carbohydrates that provide satiety

-The vast majority of children like to bite into any kind of pasta, rice or grains.
-Make sure to serve something like this every day.
-If you do not have too fussy children, try whole grain varieties, they provide a bit more fiber and can be helpful against constipation.
+Most children like to eat at least some kind of pasta, rice or grain.
+Be sure to serve something like this every day if you plan to make healthy, delicious food for children.
+If your children aren’t too picky, feel free to try whole grain varieties.
+They provide a little more fiber and can prevent constipation.

 Meatballs, sausages, fish sticks and eggs – good protein for children

 In Sweden today, very few children receive too little protein.
-Full-bodied proteins are found in meat, fish, dairy products and eggs.
-In order for a vegan diet to be complete with regard to proteins, it is necessary to eat legumes such as lentils and beans, otherwise some amino acids are not included in the diet.
+Whole proteins are found in meat, fish, dairy products and eggs.
+For a vegan diet to be complete in terms of proteins, it is necessary to eat legumes such as lentils and beans, otherwise there are certain amino acids missing.

-Do not forget the fat in children’s food
+Do not forget to add fat in your children’s food

 Children need more fat in their food than adults.
-As a basic rule, they need more fat the younger they are.
-Fat is found in butter, cheese, cream, oils such as olive oil, coconut fat, nuts and seeds and in fatty fish such as salmon and fatty meat.
+As a basic rule, the younger they are, the more they need fat.
+Fats are found in butter, cheese, cream, oils such as olive oil, coconut oil, nuts and seeds, as well as in fatty fish such as salmon and fatty meats.

-Feel free to add some extra fat in the children’s food, especially if the children are fussy with food or have a little difficulty in gaining weight.
+Feel free to add a little extra fat to the children’s food, especially if they are small or have difficulty gaining weight.

 There are two vitamin and mineral deficiencies that we sometimes see in Swedish children: vitamin D deficiency and iron deficiency.
-To prevent vitamin D deficiency, all children receive D-drops for the first two years.
-Take those drops.
+To prevent vitamin D deficiency, all children receive vitamin D-drops for the first two years.
+Give those drops.

-Iron deficiency affects infants who breastfeed for more than 8-10 months.
-Some small children who do not eat anything containing meat.
-Teenage girls with menstrual bleeding and vegetarian diets are also a risk group.
+Iron deficiency affects babies who are fully breastfed for longer than 8-10 months.
+And it affects smaller children who do not eat anything that contains meat.
+Teenage girls with menstrual bleeding and a vegetarian diet are also in the risk group.

-Otherwise, you do not have to worry so much about vitamins or minerals, the children get what they need even through a diet based on macaroni and meatballs.
+Otherwise, you do not have to worry so much about vitamins or minerals.
+Children get what they need, even through a diet based on macaroni and meatballs.